cosmos/sdk-tutorials/academy/3-ibc/5-token-transfer.md

 <HighlightBox type="remember">

-Remember that when a packet times out, the submission of a `MsgTimeoutPacket` is essential to get the locked funds unlocked again.
+Remember that when a packet times out, the submission of a `MsgTimeout` is essential to get the locked funds unlocked again.
 Try to find the code where this is executed as an exercise.

 </HighlightBox>